thetorminal/skraeddar/README.md

-# Skräddar: A custom pegboard generator for 3D Printing
+# Skrädda: A custom pegboard generator for 3D Printing
 Need to create a specific pegboard for 3D Printing?
 Use the Skräddar generator to get your desired dimensions (export as .stl)!

 | :zap:        Visit [skraeddar.torminal.com](https://skraeddar.torminal.com) to view this project  |